 Purposefulhabits.com says our New Year’s resolutions will fail because we lack commitment.
 It’s easy to be motivated, but maintaining momentum requires serious dedication.

-If you are serious about making changes, don’t tie them to a calendar invented 400 years ago.
+If you are serious about making changes in your life and the way you live it, don’t tie them to a calendar invented 400 years ago

 If you truly want to make changes in yourself, start with simpler and more attainable goals and take it step-by-step.
 You can work your way up to the hard stuff.